jose-delarosa/container-images/openmanage82/README.md

 ## SNMP support

 This image does not have support for SNMP.
-To create an image with SNMP support, look in the snmp directory for an updated Dockerfile.
+To create an image with SNMP support, look [here](https://github.com/jose-delarosa/docker-images/tree/master/openmanage82/snmp) for an updated Dockerfile.
 When running this image, don't forget to open port 161/udp.

 ```bash